DR. RESHEF- EDUCATE ME!

 Procedure: In IVF, the goal is to retrieve several eggs in order to select the best 1-3 embryos for transfer.
 First, the ovaries are suppressed with birth control pills and/or Lupron daily injections.
 The goal is to have eggs of similar maturity when the ovaries are then stimulated with injectable hormones.
 After approximately one week of ovarian stimulation, the eggs are removed from the ovaries (egg retrieval) under IV sedation and under ultrasound guidance.
 Three to five days later, embryos will be placed in the uterine cavity (embryo transfer).
 Two weeks later, a pregnancy test will be performed.
 The most common IVF protocol lasts approximately 7 weeks, of which 5 weeks are for ovarian suppression, one week for ovarian stimulation, and one week for egg retrieval and embryo transfer.

 Complications: Long-term health complications from IVF are rare for the patient.
-After 30 years of IVF, we do not see an increase in cancer or other illnesses.
+After more than 40 years of IVF, we do not see an increase in cancer or other illnesses.
 Most of the adverse effects are in the babies, usually as a consequence of prematurity.
-Multiple births are common (28% twins, 1% triplets per birth nationally in women under age 35 in 2013) and with them prematurity, leading to prolonged hospitalization, expensive medical treatment, and not infrequently life-long health issues in the children.
+Multiple births, especially triplets and above, are now rare.

 Definition: The inability to get pregnant after 12 months of conception attempts (if the female partner is under age 35) or 6 months (if the female partner is over age 35) due to problems with the male partner.